enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 nor HereDoc will operate on other contained Haml (i.e., `%atag` is replayed as the string _%atag_).

-Language Contructs and ContentBlock Support
+Language Constructs and ContentBlock Support

       ================================================================================
       ContentBlock